Changing Lives for the Better, Forever

-Big Brothers Big Sisters targets the children who need us most, including those living in single parent homes, growing up in poverty and coping with parental incarceration in central Arizona.
+Big Brothers Big Sisters targets the children who need us most, including those living in single parent homes, growing up in poverty and coping with parental incarceration in Central Arizona.
 Starting something begins with finding a great match between a Big (a volunteer and mentor) and a Little.
 Making these matches, and performing all the background work involved with them, is possible because of donations from people like you.
-It's also why we're able to offer such a wide variety of programs that pair children, ages 6 to 18, with role models in one-to-one relationships.
+It's also why we're able to offer a variety of programs that pair children, ages 6 to 18, with role models in one-to-one relationships.

-How a Big becomes a Big—and a Little, a Little.
+How a Big becomes a Big and a Little, a Little

 What's a Big and Little to do?

 Each match is unique.
 Getting together doesn't require a special occasion or expensive activity - just a few hours every month doing things the Little and Big already enjoy.
 For example:

-Getting ice cream
+- Getting ice cream

-Going to a museum
+- Going to a museum

 For more information about all of our programs, contact Susan Wiltfong, VP of Programs, at email@example.com or 602-393-4116.

 Having a mom or dad in prison can make growing up difficult.
 Children with an incarcerated parent often need additional support and guidance.
-Big Brothers Big Sisters Stars program helps broaden their perspectives on what they can achieve in life.
-The Stars program connects these children with role models from all walks of life, to provide a consistent, positive role model to help children develop into responsible young men and women.
+Big Brothers Big Sisters STARS program helps broaden their perspectives on what they can achieve in life.
+The STARS program connects these children with role models from all walks of life, to provide a consistent, positive role model to help children develop into responsible young men and women.

 The Future Inspired Native American Leaders Mentoring Program is a partnership with Phoenix Indian Center.
 Native American High School youth are matched with adult volunteers and have additional opportunities to participate in cultural and college/career readiness activities together!
 Site-based programs at Emerson Elementary School and at the Boys & Girls Clubs in Sacaton match high school students with elementary school students in one-to-one mentoring relationships and they participate, along with other matches, in educational, cultural and social activities that help them build a stronger relationship with each other and with their community.

-Career Milestones: professional opportunities, career preparedness, and military.
+Career Milestones: professional opportunities, career

-Academic Milestones: academic awareness and resource information.
+Academic Milestones: academic awareness and resources

-- Resume writing
+- Resume Writing

-- Leadership skills
+- Leadership Skills/Practice

-- College/Career/Military presentations
+- College/Career/Military Presentations

-- College Preparation/Scholarship Information
+- College Preparation classes

 - Financial Literacy

-- Six Fun Match Activities
+- Cohort Match Activities